How apples are fueling Kazakhstan’s energy sector

 According to Askar Ismailov, an oil and gas industry expert, pectin’s use in corrosion protection could substantially lower pipeline costs.

-«In the future, pipeline requirements can be adjusted, allowing for cheaper pipelines and faster production times, which will, in turn, reduce operational expenses,» Ismailov explained. «Even if pectin costs are comparable to that of sulfur-resistant pipes, it’s economically advantageous, as pipes will be cheaper and last longer.
+«In the future, pipeline requirements can be adjusted, allowing for cheaper pipelines and faster production times, which will, in turn, reduce operational expenses,» Ismailov explained. «Even if the cost of pectin is comparable to that of sulfur-resistant pipes, it’s economically advantageous, as pipes will be cheaper and last longer.
 This makes pectin a promising solution for the oil industry.»

 Regarding the practical application of this innovative apple-based solution, Ismailov notes two key considerations.